HenryPengZou/ImplicitAVE/README.md

 ## Datasets
-We are still building and updaing this repository.
-Please stay tuned!
-We plan to release our dataset and code around May.15.
-But feel free to contact me (pzou3@uic.edu) if you need the dataset or code urgently.

-Update 1: Our evaluation and training data are now available!
-The inference code we used for GPT-4V is also released.
-We will add other code very soon~
+Our evaluation and training data are released in the [data](https://github.com/HenryPengZou/ImplicitAVE/tree/main/data) folder.
+For product images, please download them from the provided links in the corresponding folder and unzip them into the same folder.

+## Code
+The inference code we used for GPT-4V and BLIP-2, LLaVA, Qwen-VL, and Qwen-VL-Chat are provided in the [code](https://github.com/HenryPengZou/ImplicitAVE/tree/main/code) folder.
+You might need to change the paths to your own data paths and replace the model names with other variants you would like to use.

 ## Bugs or Questions

-If you have any questions related to the dataset or the paper, feel free to email Henry Peng Zou (pzou3@uic.edu).
+If you have any questions related to the dataset or the paper, feel free to email Henry Peng Zou (pzou3@uic.edu) and Vinay Samuel(vsamuel@andrew.cmu.edu).
 If you encounter any problems when using the code, or want to report a bug, you can open an issue.
 Please try to specify the problem with details so we can help you better and quicker!

 ## Citation